Oilfield Water Treatment Solutions

 Enable 100% reuse of produced water.

-Enables operators to use an engineered fracturing fluid customized for the available water, well conditions, and reservoir properties.
+Engineer a frac fluid customized for the available water, well conditions, and reservoir properties.

 Developed to mitigate the economic burden of freshwater transportation and subsequent disposal, novel water- flexible fracturing systems use non-freshwater sources for hydraulic fracturing operations.